 A. Pilate was ignorant of the depth of Jesus’ suffering.
 This is why he was surprised to hear that Jesus died so soon.

-C. This Good Friday I am challenging you to seriously rethink about Christ’s sufferings and commit/recommit to follow him wholeheartedly.
+C. This Good Friday I am challenging you to seriously rethink Christ’s sufferings and commit/recommit to follow him wholeheartedly.

 3. The three Marys (Maries)